NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow1.md

 ### Flow 1.2b: Additional supporting information: supplied by SIS to TPS for provisioning of users and their studyplans (PUT)
 - `PUT /ooapi/person/{personId}`
 - `PUT /ooapi/association/{associationId}`
+- `PATCH /ooapi/association/{associationId}` (to allow for cancellation of enrollment by the student/staff)

 # Flow 1.1a.1: Get the to be planned exams (and students & staff)